jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Object-Storage-Service-Clause.md

 3.1.3.10 In case that JD Cloud discovers you have violated the above provisions, we have the right to take corresponding measures based on the actual conditions, including but not limited to immediately terminating and suspending the service or deleting corresponding information.
 If a third-party organization or an individual raises a question or complaint against you, JD Cloud will inform you that you are responsible for making explanations and issuing the supporting evidences within the specified time.
 If you fail to provide contrary evidence or provide feedback within the time limit, JD Cloud will take measures including but not limited to stopping or suspending services immediately or deleting relevant information.
 If you do not update your contact information or the contact information is incorrect that leads to failure of contacting you, you will be deemed you fail to provide feedback within the time limit.

 3.1.4 You understand and agree that the state secrets of the People's Republic of China are protected by law.
 You have the obligation to keep the state secrets of the PRC.
-You shall comply with the requirements of relevant confidential laws and regulations when using the JD Cloud's object storage, and shall not endanger the security of the state secrets of the PRC, otherwise you will be investigated by relevant laws.
+You shall comply with the requirements of relevant confidential laws and regulations when using the JD Cloud's Object Storage Service, and shall not endanger the security of the state secrets of the PRC, otherwise you will be investigated by relevant laws.

 3.1.5 You should not install or use any pirated software on the JD Cloud service platform, otherwise you are solely responsible for the results of your actions (such as software installation and operation by yourself).